 For decades now, Elisabeth Leonskaja has been among the most celebrated pianists of our time.
 In a world dominated by the media, Elisabeth Leonskaja has remained true to herself and to her music, and in doing so, is following in the footsteps of the great Russian musicians of the Soviet era, such as David Oistrakh, Sviatoslav Richter and Emil Gilels, who never wavered in their focus on the quintessence of music despite working in a very difficult political environment.
 Her almost legendary modesty still makes her somewhat media-shy today.
 Yet as soon as she walks out on the stage, audiences can sense the force behind the fact that music is and always has been her life’s work.

-Born in Tbilisi, Georgia, to a Russian family, she was regarded as a child prodigy and gave her first concerts as early as age 11.
+Born in Tbilisi, Georgia, to a Russian family, she gave her first concerts as early as age 11.
 Her exceptional talent soon brought her to study at the Moscow Conservatory.

 Numerous recordings bear testimony to the outstanding artistic achievements of this pianist and she has been awarded prizes such as the Caecilia Prize for her Brahms piano sonatas, or the Diapason d´Or for her recordings of works by Liszt.
 Other significant recordings include the Tchaikovsky Piano Concertos with the New York Philharmonic Orchestra under Kurt Masur, the Chopin Piano Concertos with the Czech Philharmonic Orchestra under Vladimir Ashkenazy, and the Shostakovich Piano Concertos with the Saint Paul Chamber Orchestra.